SQUARE-WAVES/teejay/README.md

 # how does this solve that problem?

-TJ, short for "tagged json" is a superset of JSON, it adds tags before any (but not necessarily every) value, allowing you to interpret the data as richer types when you parse it.
-It would take that previous configuation and make it look like this:
+TJ, short for "tagged JSON" is a superset of JSON, it adds tags before any (but not necessarily every) value, allowing you to interpret the data as richer types when you parse it.
+It would take that previous configuration and make it look like this:
 ```
 {
     "database":<postgres_connection_pool>{